sideoffryes/AI_Wargaming_Capstone/docs/source/usage.rst

     $ git clone https://github.com/sideoffryes/AI_Wargaming_Capstone.git

-Conda and Python Management
+Python Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To use this project, the are several prerequisites that are necessary.
-The easiest way to manage these dependencies is using Conda.
+The easiest way to manage these dependencies is using pip and a virtual environment.

-If you do not have Conda already, `download and install a release <https://docs.anaconda.com/miniconda/install/>`_ for your OS.
+If you do not have python already, `download and install a release of python 3 <https://www.python.org/downloads/>`_ for your platform.

+To ensure that pip is available on your system, follow `these instructions <https://pip.pypa.io/en/stable/installation/>`_ for your platform.

-All of the required python packages can be easily installed via the provided configuration files.
+All of the required python packages can be easily installed via the provided configuration files and setup script.
 There are separate files for GPU and CPU dependencies.

-CPU
+Setup Script
 +++
 .. code-block:: console

-    (base) $ conda env create -f environment_cpu.yml

-GPU
-+++
+    $ ./setup.sh

+The setup script will ask if you would like to install the CPU or GPU configuratio and install the appropriate configuration.

+Once the setup is complete, make sure to activate the virtual environment.

 .. code-block:: console

-    (base) $ conda env create -f environment_gpu.yml
+    $ source .venv/bin/activate

 Hugging Face
 ^^^^^^^^^^^^